 Strategic planning that actually gets results takes more than a meeting – or even a weekend retreat for senior management.
 It involves habitual attention.
 There are four basic steps in the process, but the last one may be the most important.

 Start with collecting the best information possible – both internal and external.
-Gather as much data as you can on customers’ needs and competitors’ actions.
+Gather as much data as you can on customers’ needs and competitors’ actions using an all in one place data management system like ISMS.online to keep data safe.
 Review past plans and solicit employee insights.
 Using the best data is the key to being confident in strategic decision making.
 (Note: involving your staff in the process provides insight for creating buy-in for the final plan).

 Create, confirm or refresh your organization’s mission, vision, values and core competencies.
 These elements need to be clear and owned by more than senior management.
 They need to be embraced by everyone and applied throughout the company.